SAP/PyRFC/doc/install.rst

     sudo /usr/libexec/ApplicationFirewall/socketfilterfw --setstealthmode off

-1. Create the SAP NW RFC SDK root directory ``/usr/local/sap/nwrfcsdk`` (this location is fixed, more info below)
+1. Create the SAP NWRFC SDK root directory ``/usr/local/sap/nwrfcsdk`` (this location is fixed, more info below)
 2. Set SAPNWRFC_HOME environment variable to that location: ``SAPNWRFC_HOME=/usr/local/sap/nwrfcsdk``
-3. Unpack the SAP NW RFC SDK archive to it, e.g. ``/usr/local/sap/nwrfcsdk/lib`` shall exist.
+3. Unpack the SAP NWRFC SDK archive to it, e.g. ``/usr/local/sap/nwrfcsdk/lib`` shall exist.
-4. Set the remote paths in SAP NW RFC SDK by running `paths_fix.sh <https://github.com/SAP/PyRFC/blob/master/ci/utils/paths_fix.sh>`_ script.
+4. Set the remote paths in SAP NWRFC SDK by running `paths_fix.sh <https://github.com/SAP/PyRFC/blob/master/ci/utils/paths_fix.sh>`_ script.
-5. Unzip the `unchar.zip` file attached to `SAP OSS Note 2573953 <https://launchpad.support.sap.com/#/notes/2573953>`_
+5. Unzip the `uchar.zip` file attached to `SAP OSS Note 2573953 <https://launchpad.support.sap.com/#/notes/2573953>`_
-   and copy the `uchar.h` file to SAP NW RFC SDK include directory
+   and copy the `uchar.h` file to SAP NWRFC SDK include directory

 This location is fixed to the default ``/usr/local/sap/nwrfcsdk/lib`` rpath, embedded into node-rfc package published on npm.

-After moving SAP NW RFC SDK to another location on your system, the rpaths must be adjusted in SAP NW RFC SDK and in pyrfc.so libraries.
+After moving SAP NWRFC SDK to another location on your system, the rpaths must be adjusted in SAP NWRFC SDK and in pyrfc.so libraries.

-For SAP NW RFC SDK, set the SAPNWRFC_HOME env variable to new SAP NW RFC SDK root directory and re-run the above script.
+For SAP NWRFC SDK, set the SAPNWRFC_HOME env variable to new SAP NWRFC SDK root directory and re-run the above script.

 For pyrfc: